spectral-compute/scale-docs/docs/manual/compute-capabilities.md

 Behind the scenes, this mapping is governed by a configuration file.
 Users who wish to take direct control of the process (either by changing the mapping, or modifying their project to accept both AMD and NVIDIA-format target identifiers) may do so.
-The remainder of this document coves this topic.
+The remainder of this document covers this topic.

 The special target directory `<SCALE>/targets/gfxany` is a SCALE toolchain with no Compute Capability Mapping configuration.
 This may be used in combination with `clang++`'s usual flags for selecting a GPU target.

+`nvcc` mode does not support short compute capabilities except when compute capability mapping is in use; instead `-arch` must be given explicitly.
+An AMDGPU architecture (e.g: `gfx1030`) is accepted, as is the default numbering scheme explained below.

 ## Default numbering scheme